 Beech (Fagus sylvatica)

 The majestic Common Beech, Fagus sylvatica, has been here since before we were an island - beech pollen in Hampshire has been dated back to 6000 BC.
 It is an antisocial tree, growing best among its own - stands of hilltop beech or "hangars" are one of the most beautiful landscape features of Southern chalk downlands; Gilbert White called them "the most lovely of all forest trees".
 It is adaptable, growing in most well drained soils and tolerant of shade, but unlike the visually similar Hornbeam doesn't like the wet.
 Its dense shade means that over time Beech can dominate mixed woodland.

 Fagus sylvatica is one of the most helpful hedge plants there is.
 If you clip your Beech hedge it will hold its leaves in winter, which is perfect for a privacy hedge or for a hedge to muffle traffic noise.
 It also means Beech provides helpful shelter for birds, even in winter months.
 It is best grown as a hedge in a staggered row, with 4 or 5 plants per metre.

 Smaller Sizes Supplier: Perrie Hale Forest Nursery, British Hardwood Tree Nursery

 Larger Sizes Supplier : R.V.Roger

-Please note that standard sizes relate to tree girths in cm.
+Please note that standard sizes of Beech relate to tree girths in cm.
 See our planting and size guide for details and tips on planting Beech trees.